eberban/eberban/books/reference_en/src/bindings/VA_FA.md

 ## Non-restrictives

 The **non-restrictive** particles means that the sentence is true whether or not the right part is true.
 It allows to add additionnal details without changing the truth value.
 These additionnal details are made in a separate statement.

 In the above example, the proposition is only true if the guide is a friend of a speaker, and the guide not being a friend makes the whole proposition false.
 If `fi` is replaced by `fwi`, the guide not being a friend of a speaker doesn't make the proposition about the visit false.

-> \\[
-> \require{cancel}
-> P_1 \wedge P_2 \wedge P_5 \wedge P_6 \\\\
+> - \\(P_1 \wedge P_2 \wedge P_5 \wedge P_6\\)
-> P_3 \wedge P_4
+> - \\(P_3 \wedge P_4\\)
-> \\]

 ## Adverbials